-Mercury's flamboyance and great sense of humor are well documented, but one of his lesser-known antics involves the time he took Princess Diana out for a disguised night on the town.
-According to comedian Cleo Roccos, she, Mercury, the Princess, and a couple of other friends were hanging out one night and eventually decided to mosey on down to a "notorious" gay bar.
-Diana wanted to go, but didn't feel up to being recognized and mobbed by photographers.
+Freddie Mercury's flamboyance and his great sense of humor are well documented, but one of his lesser-known antics involves taking Princess Diana out for a disguised night on the town.
+According to comedian Cleo Rocos, she, Mercury, the princess, and a couple of other friends were hanging out one night and eventually decided to mosey on down to a "notorious" gay bar.
+Diana wanted to go, but she didn't feel up to being recognized and mobbed by photographers.

-Despite that quirky lyric about not liking Star Wars in "Bicycle Race," Mercury actually thought enough of the film to endorse it by singing while perched on the shoulders of Darth Vader.
-(Or a roadie dressed as Vader, anyway).
-In 1980, right around the time of The Empire Strikes Back, photographer Tom Callins snapped a shot of Mercury and the Dark Lord of the Sith hamming it up during an encore performance of "We Will Rock You."
+Despite that quirky lyric about not liking Star Wars in "Bicycle Race," Mercury thought enough of the film to endorse it by singing while perched on the shoulders of Darth Vader - or a roadie dressed as Vader, anyway.
+In 1980, right around the time of The Empire Strikes Back, photographer Tom Callins snapped a shot of Mercury and the Sith lord hamming it up during an encore performance of "We Will Rock You."

-When it came to seizing on inspiration when he could get it, Mercury didn't take any chances.
+When it came to seizing on inspiration when it occurred, Mercury didn't take any chances.
 He was so afraid of losing songs and melodies that he had a piano installed as a headboard and famously used it to lay down tunes that would come to him in the middle of the night.
-He was also double jointed, so he'd simply reach around and start playing the riffs backward.
+He was also flexible, so he'd simply reach around and start playing the riffs backward.